 In fact as a result of his use of the pedal, Dunlop released a Signature Eric Johnson Fuzz Face in 2012.
 This is no longer in production, but you can still pick up new and second hand versions of the pedal on sites like Reverb.
 Prices start from around $230/£170.

-Either the Dunlop FFM6 Band of Gypsys Fuzz Face Mini or the Dunlop Jimi Hendrix Fuzz Face Mini would make great choices if you are looking for a Fuzz Face.
-But if you want to consider some further high gain options, the DOD Carcosa Fuzz or JHS Pedals Smiley Fuzz pedals would also work well.
+Either the Dunlop FFM6 Band of Gypsys Fuzz Face Mini or the Dunlop Jimi Hendrix Fuzz Face Mini would make great choices if you are want a Fuzz Face style pedal.
+If you are looking for a higher gain option, then I would recommend either the DOD Carcosa Fuzz or JHS Pedals Smiley Fuzz.